lo-b/.dotfiles/README.md

 Below are the prerequisites and setup per (config) folder where necessary.

->💡 On Arch, pereferably install packages and language servers using _pacman_ instead of 'npm-installing', using scripts, etc.

 ## Neovim

 After stowing `nvim` (see [Usage](#Usage)), installing the LSP servers below